Cooper School, Bicester

 The Cooper School is a co-educational secondary school and sixth form with academy status, located in the northern side of Bicester, Oxfordshire.

 History

 Previously a community school administered by Oxfordshire County Council, the school became a specialist science college in 2005.
 The Cooper School converted to academy status on 1 July 2014 within Bernwode Schools Trust, however, the school continues to coordinate with Oxfordshire County Council for admissions.
+The school joined the Acer trust in January 2024.